Distribution-Protocol/ERCProtocolDraft/README.md

         bytes32 editionHash,
         bytes calldata initData
     ) external;

     /**
      * @dev Supply the data that will be used to validate the fulfilment of the rules setup by the parent token holder.
      *
      * @param initiator the party who initiate vadiation
      * @param editionHash the hash of the edition configuration
+     * @param conditionType the type of condition to validation
-     * @param fullfilmentData the addtion data that is required for passing the validator rules */ function validate( address initiator, bytes32 editionHash, bytes calldata fullfilmentData
+     * @param fullfilmentData the addtion data that is required for passing the validator rules */ function validate( address initiator, bytes32 editionHash, uint256 conditionType, bytes calldata fullfilmentData
     ) external payable;